TaygaHoshi/tt-project/Lists/List of Two Handed Weapons.md

 + Attack 2
 	+ #TODO
 + (Prepared) Defensive Stance
-	+ Gain a (1 + POW/4) bonus to Parry against the next physical attack.
+	+ You have a (1 + POW/4) bonus to Parry against the next physical attack.

 ## War Hammer
 + Aptitude: Strength